netdata/netdata/docs/cloud/alerts-notifications/add-slack-notification-configuration.md

 #### Settings on slack

 To enable the webhook integrations on slack you need:
 1. Create an app to receive webhook integrations.
-Check [Create an app](https://api.slack.com/apps?new_app=1)
+Check [Create an app](https://api.slack.com/apps?new_app=1) from slack documentation for further details
 1. Install the app on your workspace
 1. Configure Webhook URLs for your workspace
    - On your app go to **Incoming Webhooks** and click on **activate incoming webhooks**